Skip to main content

 Report a Potential Loss of Scientific Integrity at HHS

 If you are unsure of whether a situation involves a potential loss of scientific integrity, if you would like to discuss how to prevent a loss of scientific integrity, or if you would simply like more information on the process before you submit a formal complaint, you are encouraged to schedule an informal consultation with the appropriate Scientific Integrity Official (SIO).
-Employees at CDC, FDA, and NIH are encouraged to engage with the appropriate SIO listed below.
+Employees at CDC and FDA are encouraged to engage with the appropriate SIO listed below.
 All other employees are encouraged to direct questions or concerns, related to scientific integrity, to the HHS SIO.

 The effective date of the HHS Scientific Integrity Policy is October 16, 2024.
 Only potential losses of scientific integrity that occur on or after the effective date of the HHS Scientific Integrity Policy can be addressed under the HHS Scientific Integrity Policy.